tommasocarluccio/IOT_Leaf/README.md

 - **Telegram Bot**, to visualize all data and information, receiving notifications and setting preferences.
 - **Grafana**, offering a fascinating dashboard for data visualization
 - **Statics**, presenting interesting insights according to different time period

+## Getting started
+It is suggested to use a virtual **Python 3** environment, installing the necessary requirements:

+``
+pip3 install -r requirements.txt
+``

+Scripts have similar structure and they require to be individually launched, indicating the configuration file.
+Configuration files can be accessed and edited under:
+> /conf

+Classes and scripts necessary for the service to properly work are stored in:

+> /etc

+Services can be run using the specific command or by launching the autorun bash script.
+After setting the right permissions:

+``
+chmod +x /run.sh
+``

+Run the command:

+``
+./run.sh
+``